Tofu “Ribs” with Homemade Spicy BBQ Sauce Questa ricetta è disponibile anche in italiano.

 Why do I think that?
 Simple!
 Because the secret behind tofu lies under how one prepares it.

-All changed when I took part in a vegan food experience in London a bunch of years back.
+That all changed when I took part in a vegan food experience in London a bunch of years back.

 This is how versatile tofu is.
 And thanks to that experience I started introducing it again in my cooking and avidly reading books and articles online to learn all its secrets!